 - KN95 masks: Disposable face mask that offers daily protection of nose, mouth and jaw

 - N95 masks: Reduces the risk of small airborne particles, making them effective in high-risk workplaces such as healthcare facilities

 Using gloves prevents workers from contamination when in contact with infected surfaces, materials or equipment.
-Some of the common types of FDA-certified PPE gloves include:
+Some of the common types of PPE gloves include: